minamotorin/fizzbuzz-sed/README.rst

 You can run this program anywhere and you can change the file name to any one.

 If you want to change the number of times, change ``100`` in 2nd line to ``positive integer does not start with 0 what you want``.
-If your input is illegal, this program will quit silently (with print current pattern space: ``your input\n1``).
+If your input is illegal, this program will quit with print ``Error``.

-I could not add the future print error message because of a shebang limit.
+I could not add the future print detailed error message because of a shebang limit.

 Dependencies
 ############